Adobe-Marketing-Cloud/acp-sdks/README.md

 <hr>

-## ACPGriffon
+## AEPAssurance

-This pod contains the ACPGriffon library for the Adobe Experience Platform SDK for iOS.
+This pod contains the AEPAssurance library for the Adobe Experience Platform SDK for iOS.

 For more information, please see our [GitHub page](https://github.com/Adobe-Marketing-Cloud/acp-sdks).